- Matthew P. Steinberg

 Principals shape the academic setting of schools.
 Yet, there is limited evidence on whether principal professional development improves schooling outcomes.
-In 2008-09, Pennsylvania’s Inspired Leadership (PIL) induction program required that newly hired principals complete targeted in-service professional development within five years of employment.
-Using panel data on all Pennsylvania students, teachers and principals, we leverage within-principal variation in the timing of PIL completion within the same school setting to estimate the impact of PIL induction on principal persistence, teacher effectiveness and student achievement.
-PIL induction increased principal tenure by 18 percent, corresponding to approximately half an additional year as principal of record; however, PIL induction had no impact on teacher effectiveness or student achievement.
+Beginning in 2008-09, Pennsylvania’s Inspired Leadership (PIL) induction program required that newly hired principals complete targeted in-service professional development tied to newly established state leadership standards within five years of employment.
+Using panel data on all Pennsylvania students, teachers, and principals, we leverage variation in the timing of PIL induction across principal-school cells and employ difference-in-differences and event study strategies to estimate the impact of PIL induction on teacher and student outcomes.
+We find that PIL induction increased student math achievement through improvements in teacher effectiveness, and that the effects of PIL induction on teacher effectiveness were concentrated among the most economically disadvantaged and urban schools in Pennsylvania.
+Principal professional development had the greatest impact on teacher effectiveness when principals completed PIL induction during their first two years in the principalship.
+We also find evidence that teacher turnover declined in the years following the completion of PIL induction.
 We discuss the implications of our findings for principal induction efforts.

 We leverage an obscure set of rules in Texas’s school funding formula granting some districts additional revenue as a function of size and sparsity.
 We use variation from kinks and discontinuities in this formula to ask how districts spend additional discretionary funds, and whether these improve student outcomes.
 A $1,000 annual increase in foundation funding, or 10% increase in expenditures, yields a 0.1 s.d. increase in reading scores and a near 0.08 increase in math.
 In addition, dropout rates decline, graduation rates marginally increase, as does college enrollment and to a smaller degree graduation.
 These gains accrue in later grades and largely among poorer districts.
 An analysis of budget allocations reveals that additional funding only marginally affects budget shares.